Around the World, Companies Are Failing to Make People Happy

 It's not like we had a lot of resources in Japan that we could use to continuously invest in the U.S. market.
 We were playing the game on impossible mode.

 When we'd ask clients why they weren't interested, they'd ask us: "Why would I want to show my schedule to my boss?
 If my boss trusts me, there's no reason for me to share!"
+There was also no need for a room booking function.
+Back then, everyone working in large U.S. companies had their own office.

 For example, pretty much every PC has an Intel CPU.
 I became convinced that we needed a similar strategy.
 We could leave the overall products to other vendors and instead focus on building a support layer for those products.